-- Operating expenses. - Project phases or activities that have begun prior to the intake closing date. - Project deficits, budget deficits or contingency funds. - Capital expenses (for example, construction, renovation, or purchase of property or equipment). - Feasibility studies, start-up costs, or seed money. - Projects or activities that are not based on artistic or curatorial decision making, or where arts and culture is not the primary focus. - Activities that require payment from artists to participate; fundraising activities; conferences and conventions; family, religious, anniversary, or community celebrations. - Contests and competitions, except if competition is integral to the art form or cultural practice, for example: hip-hop and street dance, poetry slams, powwows. - Podcasts and radio programming that are not embedded within established artistic practice or specifically dedicated to the dissemination of artistic works. - Subsistence (living costs) paid to artists or arts and cultural practitioners. - Costs of producing commercial recordings or demo reels. - Projects where art therapy, health or therapeutic work is the primary project focus or outcome. - Ongoing multi-day festivals and projects embedded within ongoing multi-day festivals, and other activities eligible within the Project Assistance: Professional Arts Festivals program. - Curriculum-based activities or projects including those related to continuing education or postsecondary programs (except in the case of professional arts training organizations). - Projects or activities that are primarily intended for or focussed within creative industries or commercial sector (with the exception of book publishers), including architecture, commercial fashion design, commercial film and television, culinary arts, games, sports, recreation, mass media, journalism, podcasts, graphic design. - Projects or activities already funded through other BC Arts Council grant programs. - Projects or activities funded with BC Arts Council funds received through third-party delivery partners: ArtStarts, First Peoples' Cultural Council, BC Touring Council, or Creative BC.
+- Operating expenses. - Project phases or activities that have begun prior to the application closing date. - Project deficits, budget deficits or contingency funds. - Capital expenses (for example, construction, renovation, or purchase of property or equipment). - Feasibility studies, start-up costs, or seed money. - Projects or activities that are not based on artistic or curatorial decision making, or where arts and culture is not the primary focus. - Activities that require payment from artists to participate without compensation; fundraising activities; conferences and conventions; family, religious, anniversary, or community celebrations. - Contests and competitions, except if competition is integral to the art form or cultural practice, for example: hip-hop and street dance, poetry slams, powwows. - Podcasts and radio programming that are not embedded within established artistic practice or specifically dedicated to the dissemination of artistic works. - Subsistence (living costs) paid to artists or arts and cultural practitioners. - Costs of producing commercial recordings, visual albums or music videos, or demo reels.
+See the Creative BC webpage for funding opportunities in the commercial music industry. - Projects where art therapy, health or therapeutic work is the primary project focus or outcome. - Ongoing multi-day festivals, projects embedded within ongoing multi-day festivals, and other activities eligible within the Project Assistance: Professional Arts Festivals program.

+- Curriculum-based activities or projects including those related to continuing education or postsecondary programs (except in the case of professional arts training organizations). - Projects or activities that are primarily intended for or focussed within creative industries or commercial sector (with the exception of book publishers), including architecture, commercial fashion design, commercial film and television, commercial music activities, culinary arts, games, sports, recreation, mass media, journalism, podcasts, graphic design. - Projects or activities already funded through other BC Arts Council grant programs. - Projects or activities funded with BC Arts Council funds received through third-party delivery partners: ArtStarts, First Peoples' Cultural Council, BC Touring Council, or Creative BC. - Organizations currently receiving Operating Assistance from the BC Arts Council.